-Reliability factor (sewer network) performance commitment where our auditors provided further challenge

-- There are 20 supporting measures that make up this commitment and although we are still stable in our performance some of the supporting measure are not meeting their targets. - We want to make sure we maintain our service levels and our reporting is accurate. - This performance commitment has a financial incentive attached to it.
+Reliability factor (sewer netw vork) performance commitment where our auditors provided further challenge Reason for targeted status There are 20 supporting measures that make up this commitment and although we are still stable in our performance some of the supporting measure are not meeting their targets. • We want to make sure we maintain our service levels and our reporting is accurate. • This performance commitment has a financial incentive attached to it.
 If we do not report accurately we risk losing the trust of our customers and stakeholders.

-- We have used our integrated assurance approach on all our reported information including the results for this performance commitment. - Our assurance has delivered more assurance on the parts of the measure that are failing the target.

-- We have used our integrated assurance approach on the information and processes used to report this performance measure. - Our external independent assurance providers, Halcrow, have completed a review of all the supporting measures we include in our stability and reliability service measures.
-Their review on reliability factors for the sewer network was completed as part of this work. - They found the reporting methods and systems that we have used this year are the same, except for our reports on reactive maintenance which use a new reporting system.
-Halcrow confirmed the new system reports identical information to 2016/2017. - Sub-measure audits also took place with no material concerns with our information.
+Dealing with risk • We have used our integrated assurance approach on all our reported information including the results for this performance commitment. • Our assurance has delivered more assurance on the parts of the measure that are failing the target.
+Ongoing activities and targeted assurance We have used our integrated assurance approach on the information and processes used to report this performance measure.
+Our external independent assurance providers, Halcrow, have completed a review of all the supporting measures we include in our stability and reliability service measures.
+Their review on reliability factors for the sewer network was completed as part of this work.
+They found the reporting methods and systems that we have used this year are the same, except for our reports on reactive maintenance which use a new reporting system.
+Halcrow confirmed the new system reports identical information to 2016/2017. • Sub-measure audits also took place with no material concerns with our information.
 Halcrow found all sub-measures were stable except the 'flooding other causes' sub-measure which is getting worse.
 These results are included in the information we have reported.

-Drinking Water Quality Compliance - Performance commitment where we are forecasting a financial incentive penalty (as at September 2017)

-- In 2016/2017 we achieved a compliance score of 99.962% beating our target which was 99.960%.
-However, this year we achieved a compliance score of 99.953% against a target of 100% compliance. - This is a targeted area for our assurance because we want to make sure that we are reporting our performance accurately. - If we do not report accurately, we risk losing the trust of our customers and stakeholders.

-- If we do not report our water quality compliance performance correctly, we risk losing the trust of our customers and stakeholders. - We have used our integrated assurance model to the reporting on this performance measure including assurance from our independent provider Halcrow.

-- We have continued to review and strengthen our assurance approach in 2017/2018.
-We will follow our improved data and wider assurance processes. - We regularly monitor drinking water quality compliance and action plans agreed or amended by the Delivery Assurance Group. - Our external independent assurance providers, Halcrow have reviewed our water quality reporting as part of their annual audit in May 2018. - They found there have been no changes to our methods and process to collect our information.
-Our quality sampling is a planned process and the results are recorded on our Thermo Sample Manager system. - Halcrow found the source data from our systems is clear and well managed.
-They found our reporting is more accurate on one line of information 'Table YKS 5'. - There is high confidence in our reporting and no actions we need to deal with.
+Drinking Water Quality Com penalty (as at September 20 pliance - Performance commitment where we are forecasting a financial incentive 17) Reason for targeted status In 2016/2017 we achieved a compliance score of 99.962% beating our target which was 99.960%.
+However, this year we achieved a compliance score of 99.953% against a target of 100% compliance.
+This is a targeted area for our assurance because we want to make sure that we are reporting our performance accurately.
+If we do not report accurately, we risk losing the trust of our customers and stakeholders.
+Dealing with risk If we do not report our water quality compliance performance correctly, we risk losing the trust of our customers and stakeholders.
+We have used our integrated assurance model to the reporting on this performance measure including assurance from our independent provider Halcrow.
+Ongoing activities and targeted assurance We have continued to review and strengthen our assurance approach in 2017/2018.
+We will follow our improved data and wider assurance processes.
+We regularly monitor drinking water quality compliance and action plans agreed or amended by the Delivery Assurance Group.
+Our external independent assurance providers, Halcrow have reviewed our water quality reporting as part of their annual audit in May 2018.
+They found there have been no changes to our methods and process to collect our information.
+Our quality sampling is a planned process and the results are recorded on our Thermo Sample Manager system.
+Halcrow found the source data from our systems is clear and well managed.
+They found our reporting is more accurate on one line of information 'Table YKS 5'. • There is high confidence in our reporting and no actions we need to deal with.